emilypi/Cata-Mu-Fix/README.md

 which look exactly like the datastructure we defined, hence, `List` is a *recursive datatype*.Interchangeably, I might mention *inductive datatypes*, which is an equivalent term.

+ List is *the* fundamental, and simplest recursive data structure.

 #### The `fold` Operator